dreamsim-dev/dreamsim-sdk/README.md

 ## Advertisement
 ### Rewarded Video
 #### Serving
+Make sure that "Use Rewarded Video" is checked in Dreamsim Publishing Settings.
 ```cs
 // Use following method to show ad.
 Use different placements for each ad point in application.
 DreamsimPublishing.Advertisement.RewardedVideo.Show(string placement)